-Although I only joined Best Practice Group recently, I have already been well-exposed to the grim reality of faltering and failing supplier/vendor relationships.
+Although I only joined Best Practice Group recently, I have already been well-exposed to the grim reality of faltering and failing service provider relationships.
 As a Sales Director and Managing Director of IT vendors during my career, I used to think that I knew a great deal about the topic.
 But in spite of that, I have learnt an enormous amount in my relatively short tenure here.

 1. You Can Leverage “Expert” Suppliers